lsst-dm/dmtn-031/index.rst

 .. math:: (\cos\theta_{src} - \cos\theta_{ref})^2 < \delta_{ang}^2 (1 - \cos^2\theta_{ref})

-This test on the difference in cosines is insufficient to demonstrate that the two opening angles are the same within tolerance.
-The cosine comparison tests that the magnitudes of the opening angle, it does not allow one to test the chirality of the angle.
-There are also degeneracies in the comparison do the the periodic nature of the function.
+This test on the difference in cosines is insufficient to demonstrate that the two opening angles are the same within tolerance because it does not test chirality and because of degeneracies due to the periodic nature of the functions.

-.. note:: Say why not?
-[Does this work?]

 To completely test that the angles are within tolerance we also need to test the sine of the angles.
 Here, we compute the normalized cross-product between the two source spokes and likewise the reference spokes.
 This